4lch3my/LED_loop/README.md

 #### Connecting to Arduino

 After the main board is setup, we can start working on connecting it to the Arduino. <br>
-I have added a coloure coded image below, so you can easily attach all cables as needed
+I have added a coloured coded image below, so you can easily attach all cables as needed

 <p align="center"><img src="https://github.com/4lch3my/LED_loop/blob/main/Scematics/LED_loop_with_board.png"/></p>